jasonbrown-alis/build/docs/guides/how-to-guides/setting-up-gRPC-server.md

 To generate the client and server stubs for local testing and development run `alis gen protobuf --{language} {orgID}.{productID}.{resources|services}-{neuronName}-{neuronVersion}` - this will generate the stubs and store them at `alis.exchange/{orgID}/protobuf/{language}/{orgID}/{productID}/{resources|services}/ {neuronName}/{neuronVersion}`

-Under the hood, the runs a `protoc` command and facilitates the routes to the destination of your source protos and the destination to which the stubs should be output.
+Under the hood, the Alis CLI runs a `protoc` command and facilitates the routes to the destination of your source protos and the destination to which the stubs should be output.

 ::: tip